Primary Care Review Course for Nurse Practitioners

 -

-Primary care is full-scope and fast.
-In a single day, you may manage undifferentiated symptoms, overlapping differentials, chronic disease follow-up, prevention, medication decisions, abnormal labs, and clinical risk, often within limited time and incomplete information.
+Primary care is fast paced and broad in scope.
+In a single day, clinicians manage undifferentiated symptoms, overlapping differentials, chronic disease follow-up, and clinical risk, often with limited time and incomplete information.
+This course is designed to bring structure to that complexity.

-Across 16 in-depth modules, you will review high-frequency presentations and core conditions seen in full-scope primary care using a consistent clinical framework you can apply immediately in clinic.
+Across 20 in-depth modules, you will review core conditions and high-frequency presentations using a consistent clinical framework you can apply immediately in practice.

-This course integrates Canadian, U.S., and international recommendations.
-Lab values are presented in SI units, with conventional units included where appropriate.
+This course integrates Canadian, U.S., and international guidelines.
+Lab values are presented in metric units, with conventional units included.

 Who it’s for